-We regularly update the Brain in Hand app to make it better for you.
-Over the next week or so we will be introducing update version 3.0.
-With it comes some new features, but also a cleaner, easier to read design.
-Read below to see what’s new.
-If you’d like to find out more about read more
+We’ve updated the Brain in Hand app to make it better for you.
+Brain in Hand version 3.0 includes some new features and a cleaner, easier to read design.
+Read more about each of the new features below.
+If you’d like to find out more, please sign up to one of our webinars; you can read more

 We have tweaked the layout to make Brain in Hand easier to use.
 We’re sure you’ll notice the bright green design and cleaner look.
 We’ve also added clearer titles at the top of the page, to help you navigate the app, and a red banner appears across the top of the app’s homepage to let you know if you’re no longer connected to the internet (you don’t need the internet to access your calendar, reminders or coping strategies but it is needed to send red button alerts).